Corporate social responsibility (CSR)

-CSR initiatives can range from philanthropy to operational changes and even transforming your entire business strategy or model.
+CSR initiatives can range from philanthropy to operational changes and from sustainable sourcing to transparent equity policies and community involvement.

 2. Operational initiatives

-Operational CSR initiatives are often oriented around improving business efficiency or performance in ways that also have positive social or environmental impacts in the wider community.
-Initiatives can fall into several categories, here are a few examples.
+Operational CSR initiatives generally revolve around improving business efficiency or performance in ways that also have positive social and environmental impacts.

 3. Strategic transformation

-Some CSR initiatives can involve a wholesale transformation in a company’s business strategy or model to integrate social or environmental goals as a key priority.
+Some CSR initiatives can involve a wholesale transformation of your business strategy or model, where social or environmental goals become a priority.

-Many businesses imbed impact or purpose into their business model.
-You may hear this referred to as social enterprises, purpose enterprises, and coops.
-They place social or environmental goals at the heart of their mission and business strategy.
-These companies are still businesses that seek a profit, but they also formally pledge to focus on a “double bottom line” or even a “triple bottom line”—tracking profits along with social and/or environmental impacts.
+Many businesses embed impact or purpose into their business models.
+For example, social enterprises and co-ops put social or environmental goals at the heart of their missions and business strategies.
+They seek profits but formally pledge to focus on a “double bottom line,” or even a “triple bottom line”—tracking profits and social and/or environmental impacts.
 These metrics help keep companies accountable to themselves and stakeholders.

-An example is B Corps—certified “Beneficial corporations” that follow a rigorous process to assess their environmental, social and governance performance.
+B Corps, or beneficial corporations, follow a rigorous process to assess their environmental, social and governance performance.

-How do I adopt corporate social responsibility in my business?
+How do I adopt CSR in my business?

-These four steps can help to integrate CSR into your business.
+The following four steps can help you integrate CSR into your business: